teler-sh/teler-waf/README.md

 ## Features

-Some core features of teler-waf include:
+teler-waf offers a range of powerful features designed to enhance the security of your Go web applications:

 - **HTTP middleware** for Go web applications.
 - Integration of **teler IDS** functionality.